MichaelCurrin/github-gql-ruby/README.md

 ### Config

-Go to Github account's settings.
+Login to Github.

+Go to your account settings then Personal Access Tokens.
+Or go to this link - [github.com/settings/tokens](https://github.com/settings/tokens).

 Create a Github developer token with read access to your details such as your user and repos.

+Copy the token value. :warning: **Do not share with with anyone and do not put it in version control**

-Create an unversioned _dotenv_ file and replace the sample value below with your own token's value.
+Create a local _dotenv_ file in this project as below but replace the sample value below with your own token's value.
+This file will be ignored as it appears in the [.gitignore](/.gitignore) file.

 e.g.